jvansch1/ycharts-wiki/Upgrading-to-Celery-4.0.md

 ### New Task Protocol

-* [Highlights](http://docs.celeryproject.org/en/latest/whatsnew-4.0.html#new-protocol-highlights) meta-data fields are now sent as message headers to avoid extra decode/encode step, support for other languages, lots of new helpful fields
+* [Highlights](http://docs.celeryproject.org/en/latest/whatsnew-4.0.html#new-protocol-highlights) meta-data fields are now sent as message headers to avoid extra decode/encode step, support for other languages, lots of new helpful fields.
+We may want to implement some going forward.

 * [Full Docs](http://docs.celeryproject.org/en/latest/internals/protocol.html#message-protocol-task-v2)